iGardening Logo Large Transparent Background

 Hedera helix Glacier adapts well to both full sun and partial shade.
 For best results:

-• In full sun, ensure the soil stays moist to prevent the leaves from drying out.
+• In full sun, ensure the soil stays moist to prevent the leaves from drying.

-• In shady spots, the variegated cream edges maintain their colour, making it a great choice for less sunny areas.
+• In shady spots, the variegated colouring maintains its colour, making it a great choice for less sunny areas.

 This flexibility makes it a valuable addition to gardens with diverse light conditions.